-He first landed in the travel industry after a fateful conversation with Japanese surfers at a Tokyo bar, who inspired him to launch a business helping surfers from Japan navigate California and Mexico.
+Andres-san first landed in the travel industry after a fateful conversation with Japanese surfers at a Tokyo bar, who inspired him to launch a company helping Japanese travelers navigate California and Mexico.
 This initial experience led him into the travel industry, and he soon discovered the value of his extensive Japan expertise.

 Andres’ experience with Japan dates back to his university days in New York City, where it all began when he fortuitously signed up for a Japanese literature class while studying at Columbia University.
 He loved the course so much that he decided to study the Japanese language, which ultimately became a lifelong passion.